YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 1. The data base as a relation
 1. Some queries on the data base

 We will use the above structure summary as the guideline of our narrative.
-But before that, let us clear the one remaining hurdle.

 ## The @type Syntax